-With the UK government invoking Article 50 in March 2017, this would mean that without extensions, or agreement of the Withdrawal Agreement and Transition Period, the UK will formally leave the European Union on 29 March 2019 (“Hard Brexit”).
+With the UK government invoking Article 50 in March 2017, this would mean that without extensions, or agreement of the Withdrawal Agreement and Transition Period, the UK will formally leave the European Union at the end of October, 2019 (“Hard Brexit”).
 As a direct result of this decision Atrium’s Board formulated a contingency strategy and work programme and has planned on the basis of a worst case / hard Brexit.
 A key implication of Brexit is the loss of ‘passporting rights’ which allows Lloyd’s of London and Syndicate 609 to conduct cross-border business throughout the European Economic Area (EEA).

 In order to provide continued access to Lloyd’s for policyholders within the EEA, Lloyd’s has set up a subsidiary in Brussels (Lloyd’s Insurance Company S.A.).
 Atrium has worked closely with Lloyd’s on this contingency arrangement.
 Lloyd’s Brussels is an insurance company authorised and regulated by the National Bank of Belgium and regulated by the Financial Services and Markets Authority.
 The subsidiary is fully capitalised and assigned the equivalent financial ratings as Lloyd’s from A.M Best (A), Fitch (AA-) and Standard & Poors (A+).

 Syndicate 609 has incorporated the essential changes required by Lloyd’s throughout the organisation to be business ready to uphold our reputation by providing the best possible service to brokers, coverholders and policyholders.